autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/index.md

 For details, see the [Unit testing guidelines](unit-testing.md).

-## Integration tests
+## Integration testing

-Integration Testing combines and tests the individual software modules as a group, and is done after unit testing.
+Integration testing combines and tests the individual software modules as a group, and is done after unit testing.

 While performing integration testing, the following subtypes of tests are written: